In a time when things change so fast that even CEOs leave and come back within days, who needs a business organization chart?

 Organization charts also;

-• Helps you see what processes need to be created to connect teams and their team members better
+- Helps you see what people, process, and technology framework needs to be created to connect teams and their team members better

 Given that 40% of leaders cite complex organizational structures as a cause for inefficiency, having a business organization chart helps leaders see where changes can be made to improve efficiency.